-• Day of surgery to day 5: These days are important and the doctor will provide information of how to care for the newly transplanted hair.
+• Day of surgery to day 5: These days are important and the doctor will provide information on how to care for the newly transplanted hair.
 Make sure to follow the instructions provided as failure to do so may negate the wanted results.

 • Weeks 2 to 3: Don’t worry if the newly transplanted hairs disappear at this point.
 This is completely normal and no need for an alarm that the procedure has failed.
 The process is still “working below the surface”.

-• End of the fourth month: At this point you should start to notice some of the newly transplanted hairs appear.
+• End of the fourth month: At this point, you should start to notice some of the newly transplanted hairs appear.
 Be aware that they will be thin but it’s normal as they’re still new and going through the growth process.
 They will get thicker in time.

-• End of month 9: You should see a considerable amount of the donor hair arise from scalp at this point.
+• End of month 9: You should see a considerable amount of donor hair arise from the scalp at this point.
 The length of them should be about two to three inches.
 It still may appear thin but will thicken in the near future.